dbashford/MimosaWebAppSkeleton/README.md

 ## Functionality

-The best way to cover what this skeleton can do is to review the `modules` array, which makes up almost all of this skeletons's configuration, located in the `mimosa-config.js` file.
+The best way to cover what this skeleton can do is to review the `modules` array -- which makes up almost all of this skeletons's configuration -- located in the `mimosa-config.js` file.

 ```javascript
 modules: [